Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

 To allow customers to enroll in a course, both the course and the contents need to be published.

-If the course is published, but the contents of the course are not published, customers can enroll in the course on the website, but they won't be able to view any of the course content.
+If the course is published, but the contents of the course are **not** published, customers can enroll in the course on the website, but they are **not** able to view any of the course content.
 Knowing this, it may be beneficial to publish the course first if the course contents are intended to be released over time, such as classes with a weekly schedule.

 To make the entire course available at once, each piece of course content must be published first, then the course can be published.